runk/node-maxmind/README.md

 ### Sync API

-You can use `Reader` class directly, if you would want to instantiate it in non-async fashion.
+You can use `Reader` class directly in case if you would want to instantiate it in non-async fashion.
 Use cases would include receiving a buffer database over network, or just reading it synchronously from disk.

 ```typescript
 import { Reader } from 'maxmind';